rubencodes/react-cloud-code-mixin/README.md

 - `name`: the name of the Parse Cloud Code function you wish to run.
 - `params`: the parameters passed to the cloud code function.
-- `propDeps`: an array with the names of each `prop` whose value change should cause a reload.
+- `propDeps`: an array with the names of each `prop` whose value change should cause a reload (e.g. the component will only pull data and re-render if one of these changed).*
-- `stateDeps`: an array with the names of each `state` whose value change should cause a reload.
+- `stateDeps`: an array with the names of each `state` whose value change should cause a reload (e.g. the component will only pull data and re-render if one of these changed).*
 - `defaultValue`: the default value assigned to the data key on mount.

 Example: